IshakAtes/baby-tools-shop/README.md

 #### Important Points

-- <strong>Isolation:</strong> The virtual environment (`venv`) separates project dependencies from the system Python.
+- **Isolation:** The virtual environment (`venv`) separates project dependencies from the system Python.

-- <strong>Containerization</strong>: The Docker image makes the application portable and consistent across all environments.
+- **Containerization**: The Docker image makes the application portable and consistent across all environments.

-- <strong>Port Configuration:</strong> The specification `0.0.0.0:8025` and Docker port mapping are crucial for external access.
+- **Port Configuration:** The specification `0.0.0.0:8025` and Docker port mapping are crucial for external access.

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](/baby-tools-shop/LICENSE) file for details.